Product documentation

 Split remainder

 Occasionally, fully paid invoices have a small balance due to e.g. currency fluctuations.
 If the open amount of an invoice does not correspond with the amount in the grid, standard Microsoft Dynamics 365 for Finance and Operations asks the user if the amount in the grid needs to be adjusted.
 Usually, that is not desired.
-In Dynamics Banking, the user is asked the same question, but if answered positively, the difference in amount is put in a new line of the grid, making it easy for the user to post it to a ledger account.
+In Banking, the user is asked the same question, but if answered positively, the difference in amount is put in a new line of the grid, making it easy for the user to post it to a ledger account.

 Example: